A Mean-Field Game of Market Entry: Portfolio Liquidation with Trading Constraints: Conditional best responses

-Our goal is to reduce the trading game to a game of timing where the players need to determine optimal market entry and exit times.
-To this end, we consider, for any pair $0 \leq \sigma < \tau \le T$ the ``unconstrained'' ODE system
+We are now going to reduce the non-linear system \eqref{eq:XY-i} to a family of linear ones, from which we shall deduce that our trading game can be reduced to a game of timing, where the players need to determine optimal market entry and exit times.
+To this end, we consider, for any pair $0 \leq \sigma < \tau \le T$ the linear ODE system

-and identify entry and exit times $\sigma$ and $\tau$ such that the solutions to the constrained system \eqref{eq:XY-i} and the unconstrained system \eqref{eq:FBODE} coincide.
+Our goal is to identify entry and exit times $\sigma$ and $\tau$ such that the solutions to the constrained system \eqref{eq:XY-i} and the unconstrained system \eqref{eq:FBODE} coincide.